 There is also an outstanding judge award—cash + certificate.
 We will solicit nominations in early February and expect that these nominations, even if not authored by student participants, will reflect their judgment on who has been the most helpful in his/her critiquing of performances.
 We want competitors to tell us who is the best judge.

-There are per-school fees, per-person fees, per-slot fees, and hired judging fees.
+There are per-school fees, per-person fees, per-slot fees, hired judging fees and late entry fees.

 The per-school fee covers administrative costs associated with a particular tournament.
 The fee varies from event to event because these costs vary.
 In general, when we’re on a campus, they are low, but, when we are competing at a hotel, they can be high because of the costs for meeting rooms, etc.

 The per-person covers the costs of food provided at a tournament, and, again, that varies from event to event.

 A designated judge covers 8 forensics slots; a designated debate judge covers 2 entries (2 students in L-D or 2 teams in parly).
 The hired judging fee allows us to compensate the judges we must hire when a school’s judging pool proves limited.
-The fee is $10 per slot for forensics events and $35 per L-D debater or parly debate team.
+The fee is $15 per slot for each uncovered slot.

-Finally, CFA reserves the option to charge “nuisance fees”—designed to deter behavior that creates extra, last-minute scrambling (and often errors): $10 for slots dropped or added after the entry deadline; $15 for slots dropped or added at registration; $60 for dropped judges.
-Generally, these will be waived if the change poses no problems—e.g. if schematics have not been started/or if the change is very easily addressed and does not involve significant revisions to the schematics).
+Finally, CFA reserves the option to charge a “nuisance fee” designed to deter behaviors that create extra, last-minute scrambling (and often errors).
+This fee is $10 for each change that occurs after the entry deadline.
+Generally, “nuisance fees” are not charged if the change poses no problems (e.g. if schematics have not yet been prepared and/or if the change is very easily addressed and does not involve significant revisions to the schematics).